 Lecture notes will be made available to you on the "GriffithCollege" portal and you are advised to print these out and bring them to each class so that extra notes can be added.
 Please do the pre-reading for the lecture/tute should that be a requirement.
-You can buy all the materials needed for this course at the Co-op bookshop.
-There is a Workbook, which includes all lecture and tutorial activities, as well as a Readings booklet, which includes all required and supplementary readings.
+All lecture and tutorial activities, as well as readings, are available on the portal.